On June 30th, the Export-Import Bank quietly shut down.

 The argument against the Bank is that the US government shouldn't be picking winners and losers and then putting taxpayer money behind its bet.
 Sure, other countries have those banks, but that should be seen as a long-run advantage for the US: if we allocate capital better than they do, our economy will outpace theirs.

 Both sides make reasonable points, and the Ex-Im Bank has split Washington in different ways over the decades.
 Though the Bank has always commanded majority support in Congress, it used to be opposed by some on the left.
 In 2008, Barack Obama called it "little more than a fund for corporate welfare."
 Now it's loathed by many on the right as an example of crony capitalism.
-House Majority Leader Kevin McCarthy is opposing it as a way to distance himself from the accommodating conservatism of Eric Cantor.
-Paul Ryan opposes it, as does Rand Paul.
+Senate Majority Leader Mitch McConnell opposes it, House Majority Leader Kevin McCarthy, House Budget Chair Paul Ryan, and GOP presidential candidate Rand Paul all oppose it.